kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 no enums...
 We can add some conveniences to the language.
 While, for, static ifs.
 Wait, what kind of statements does C++ have?
 Expressions, declarations, calls (part of expressions), for/while/do, switch, return, break, continue, label.

+I just noticed that I'm retarded.
+I haven't noticed this before.
+The right-recursion for most of the expressions are actually forcing right-associativity.
+This is annoying.
+Luckily, it's nothing that tree-reordering can't solve!
+The algorithm for reordering summing negatives is as follows:

+	1) Make the end of the summation chain the root.
+	2) Make all right children the parent
+	3) Make all right children's right node the current right node

+	-
+		1
+		-
+			2
+			3

+Is a tree for 1 - 2 - 3, it must become

+	-
+		3
+		-
+			1
+			2

+Likewise for 1-2-3-4-5+6-7+9-1

+	-
+	1 -
+	  2 -
+	    3 -
+			  4 -
+				  5 +
+					  6 -
+							7 +
+								9 -
+								  1 eps